What Is Cheaper in Costa Rica?

-In comparison to the United States, your regular visits to the hair salon, nail salon, and barbershop will be a bargain.
+Compared to the United States, regular hair, nail, and barbershop visits will be a bargain.
 A haircut and beard trim cost 5,000 colones (about $9 USD) at the barbershop where I would go.

 2. Dentistry and Elective Medical Procedures

-Many Americans travel to Costa Rica to take advantage of the decreased costs of dentistry and elective medical services (such as plastic surgery).
+Many Americans travel to Costa Rica to take advantage of the decreased dentistry costs and elective medical services (such as plastic surgery).
 It’s a thriving sector with a wide range of medical personnel and world-class facilities to back it up.

 3. Some of the Produce at the Farmer’s Market

-However, in the local farmer’s market in Costa Rica, you’ll discover some great deals on locally grown fresh vegetables.
+However, you’ll discover some great deals on locally grown fresh vegetables in the local farmer’s market in Costa Rica.
 For example, the other Sunday at the Santa Ana farmer’s market, I bought tomatoes for 550 colones per kg (about $1 USD) and classic genuine bok choy for 600 colones (about $1 USD).